 As obvious as it sounds, you should never partake in drinking with an alcoholic, even if it’s ‘only a drink or two’.
 By doing so, you are effectively encouraging his or her behavior – an alcoholic will feel as if there’s nothing wrong with their addiction.
 Try to find alternatives to drinking alcohol to relax together instead of supporting the drinking habit.

 A person who faces an alcohol use disorder will most likely deny there is anything wrong with them.
 He or she may say the habit only helps them to take the edge off, even though you know they’ve been drinking in excess.
 You won’t be able to get them to start working on themselves or even acknowledge the problem that easily.
 Not least because an alcoholic hardly cares about the impact he or she has on their lives and those surrounding them.
 All they care about is where their next drink is coming from.

 Therefore, you need to start with your own attitude.
-You are that one person your spouse, child, parent, or friend has.
+You are that one person your alcoholic wife, husband, child, parent, or friend has.
 You care.
 How to help someone with a drinking problem?
 Let them know you care.
 Let them know you’re there to help them get rid of their self-destructive habit.
 Help them understand that help is only a call away.
 You can do this by:

 6. Educating yourself on the ways in which addiction or substance abuse works

 People often say knowledge is power and they’re not wrong.
 The more you know about the biological and social underpinnings of an addiction, the more resources you can resort to in order to try and address the issue.
 What’s more, you can draw from other experiences to empathize with your loved one and understand where he or she is coming from.
 You can help them to cope with desire to drink if you know how to stop craving alcohol.